Andris0823/prog2-project/README.md

 The "main" index.html will be placed in the root folder (the folder you gave for the main.java).

 I uploaded a folder that almost fully covers all the possible outcomes for the program, so you can test it out yourself!

+//The comments in the code are in Hungarian but it's main purpose is to give a little information about the main methods and functions.